-Meghan Markle ‘Nesting’ At Frogmore Cottage
+Meghan Markle Reportedly ‘Nesting’ At Frogmore Cottage

-Meghan Markle is alleged to be “nesting” at Frogmore Cottage as she awaits the birth of her first child with her husband Prince Harry, which is reportedly due to arrive any day now.
+Meghan Markle is alleged to be “nesting” at Frogmore Cottage, as she awaits the birth of her first child with her husband Prince Harry.
+The royal baby is said to be due to arrive any day now.

 According to Express, Meghan is said to be making the final touches to prepare for her new arrival, including filling the rooms with luxury candles.